.jpg)

 "Margy's Menagerie"

-Tim Glover’s dazzling sculpture “Whirlwind” adorned Heights Boulevard’s esplanade for the project’s 2015 exhibition, and this year he present’s the whimsically delightful “Margy’s Menagerie”—titled for his late mother-in-law, Margy Doyle, who, during the work’s early conceptual process, suggested the elephant form.
-Glover says, “The idea took hold,” and further inspired a carousel of Margy’s favorite fantastical characters to occupy the sculpture’s tubular glass center.
+Tim Glover’s spiraling sculpture “Whirlwind” adorned Heights Boulevard’s esplanade for the project’s early 2015 exhibition, and this year he presents the whimsically delightful “Margy’s Menagerie”—titled for his late mother-in-law, Margy Doyle, who, during the work’s early conceptual process, suggested the elephant form.
+Glover says, “The idea took hold” and further inspired a carousel of Margy’s favorite fantastical characters to occupy the sculpture’s found tubular glass center—originally used for holding industrial chemical compounds.

 Tim Glover's "Margy's Menagerie"